kamailio/kamailio-docs/kamailio-install-guide-git/docs/index.md

 Main author:
    Daniel-Constantin Mierla

-Support: <sr-users@lists.sip-router.org>
+Support: <sr-users@lists.kamailio.org>
 ```

 ## Overview ##

 This is a step by step tutorial about how to install and maintain Kamailio SIP
-server development version using the sources downloaded from GIT repository -
+server v5.1.x using the sources downloaded from GIT repository.
-the choice for those willing to write code for Kamailio or to try the new
-features to be released in the future with the next major stable version.

-*This document focuses on Kamailio devel (at this time it is the upcoming v5.1.0)
-with MySQL support, using a Debian unstable system.*
+*This document focuses on Kamailio v5.1.x with MySQL support, using a Debian
+stable system.*

 ## Prerequisites ##